CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)

-## Project 2: Optimization problems \& Rydberg atom arrays
+# Project 2: Optimization problems \& Rydberg atom arrays

 This project will guide you through using the foundations of quantum hardware to demonstrate a quantum advantage in real-world problems.

-## Code and Notebooks
+# Code and Notebooks
-For each of the sections below a notebook with the same name is associated.
+For each of the sections below, a notebook is associated.
 The task and challenges were taken from the following  [instructions.pdf](./instructions.pdf).

-## Tasks
+# Tasks

-### Task 1
+## Task 1
 associated [notebook](./Task1.ipynb)

+### Solving the UD-MIS problem with simulated classical annealing
 We solved the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing, for the proposed Toy Graph.
 ![Task 1: Result](./img/Task1_ToyGraph.png)